CON

 Responsible Resource Use

 We utilize specialized applications to monitor water, energy, and gas consumption, ensuring transparency and optimized usage.
-Additionally, we work with suppliers to reduce packaging waste, resulting in a 2.5-ton decrease in packaging materials in 2020.
+In collaboration with our suppliers, we have also made significant strides in reducing packaging waste—cutting down packaging materials by 2.5 tons in 2020 alone.

 Green Infrastructure and Innovative Solutions

-Green roofs help reduce thermal loads, retain rainfall, improve sound insulation, and filter pollutants.
-These roofs are installed on various zoo buildings, including the African aviary, lion enclosure, interpretation center, and the exhibit building “Microworld of Maksimir Forest,” while the restaurant façade features a green wall.
+Green roofs help lower thermal loads, retain rainwater, enhance sound insulation, and filter air pollutants.
+These roofs are installed on several key buildings, including the African aviary, lion enclosure, interpretation center, and the “Microworld of Maksimir Forest” exhibit building.
+Additionally, the restaurant façade is adorned with a living green wall.

 Sustainable pellet heating with minimal CO2 emissions is a testament to our eco-friendly approach.
-The 156 kW central boiler uses 60 tons of pellets annually, reducing the use of fossil fuels.
+A central 156 kW boiler burns approximately 60 tons of pellets each year, significantly reducing our reliance on fossil fuels.

 Rainwater collection and heat pumps further decrease resource consumption and contribute to energy sustainability.

-Photovoltaic cells installed on the Rehabilitation center building convert solar energy into electricity, with a capacity of 38.43 kW.
-This “solar power plant” consists of 126 solar panels, each with an output of 305 W. The expected annual electricity production from this system is approximately 42,952 kWh, significantly contributing to the reduction of non-renewable energy use and boosting energy sustainability.
+Photovoltaic cells installed on the Rehabilitation centre building convert solar energy into electricity, with a capacity of 38.43 kW.
+This “solar power plant” features 126 solar panels, each with an output of 305 W. It is expected to generate around 42,952 kWh annually, helping to reduce non-renewable energy consumption and support sustainable energy production.

 Visitor Education